cse163/book/book_source/source/module-9-miscellaneous-topics/lesson-27-reading-ethics-in-data-science/case-study-1-tracking-for-safety.md

 ## Task

 Read both of the readings below.
 Reading 1 is article and Reading 2 are some tweets about the use of phone apps to track the potential spread of COVID-19.
-Then read the section below for [](content:module9:lesson27:case-study-1:things-to-consider).
-For context, this article was written relatively early during the pandemic (April 4, 2020) when quarantining was fairly ubiquitious and we didn't have a vaccine available yet to protect people at risk.
+Then read the section below for {ref}`content:module9:lesson27:case-study-1:things-to-consider`.
+For context, this article was written relatively early during the pandemic (April 4, 2020) when quarantining was fairly ubiquitous and we didn't have a vaccine available yet to protect people at risk.

 **Reading 1**